 Lawful basis for processing the data: legitimate interest, since we need to communicate with participants in order to run the project, and the participants need to communicate with each other to coordinate their tasks within the projects.

 Who has access to the data: other members of the project have access to the participants' contact information (name and email address).

 Data transfer: Your data is not transferred from ELIXIR to any other organisation.

-Data retention: your data will be retained for the duration of the project and deleted from the project records six months after the end date of the project.
+Data retention: your data will be retained for the duration of the project and deleted from the project records according to the obligations set by funders to keep records for auditing purposes.

 The intranet and internal mailing lists

 The intranet (www.elixir-europe.org/intranet) is a restricted part of the main ELIXIR website (see the section above) and sits on the same server.
 The intranet is open to members of ELIXIR and its governing bodies only.

 When you join a group on the intranet you automatically get subscribed to that group's mailing list.
 You also automatically become a member of any parent groups and their mailing lists.
 For example, if you joined the Bioschemas group you would automatically join the Bioschemas mailing list.
 You would also become a member of the Bioschemas parent group, Interoperability, and join the Interoperability mailing list.
 This functionality is designed to keep you informed of closely related matters across ELIXIR.

 The purpose of the intranet and the mailing lists is to help people across the organisation work together.
 You log in to the intranet using the ELIXIR Authentication and Authorization Infrastructure (AAI), which allows you to log in using third party identity providers (e.g. using your Google account or your university ID).